jlindema/fmw12c/README.md

-# Dockerfile to build images with copy files the repository (The files have to be downloaded manualy in the directory)
+# Dockerfile to build images with copy files
+The files have to be downloaded manualy in the dockerfile directory

 ## Oracle Weblogic 12c
 Docker configurations to facilitate a generic installation and configuration.
 This project includes [dockerfiles](/images/copy-version/12.1.3/wls) for Oracle WebLogic 12c (WLS) 12.1.3 with JDK 7.